Sudipto Das: The Broken Amoretti

 In various interviews, given between September and December 2013, Sudipto mentioned that he had already completed the first draft of a book, Prembajar (working title), which wouldn't be a sequel of The Ekkos Clan.
 "My yearning to make my alma mater IIT Kharagpur (KGP) a part of my literary creation is so strong that I want to write a KGP trilogy too, a set of three unusual love stories, all originating in KGP," he said.
 Later, Prembajar was rechristened The Broken Amoretti, Sudipto's third novel.
 Set against the backdrop of IIT Kharagpur and a nondescript place called Prembajar, which lies just outside the IIT campus, it was published by Niyogi Books and released in May 2019.
 Totally different from Sudipto's earlier two thrillers, this one, co-written with Aparajita Dutta, "has a bold theme, a much-needed voice to the many unconventional relationships that have been silenced since ages".

+Jagadish Chandra Bose: The Reluctant Physicist

+Jagadish Chandra Bose: The Reluctant Physicist is a contemporary biography of the Indian polymath, Sir Jagadish Chandra Bose, modern India’s first scientist, an eclectic pioneer in radio science, and the father of plant neurobiology.
+This marks Das's debut in non-fiction.
+Published by Niyogi Books, it was released in November 2023.

+In this book, Das delves deep into the controversy surrounding the invention of radio or wireless, which, for a very long time, was attributed solely to the genius of Marconi, but not any more.
+Praised especially for its captivating narrative, the book transcends the boundaries of a conventional scientific chronicle by exploring India’s socio-political milieu.

 Community service

-In 2020, Sudipto Das lead a campaign to help the poor and the needy during the prolonged lockdown due to the COVID-19 Pandemic.
+In 2020, Sudipto Das led a campaign to help the poor and the needy during the prolonged lockdown due to the COVID-19 Pandemic.
 The campaign provided daily rations to nearly 10,000 people across India, mostly migrant labourers, daily wage earners and poor people.